thenasty1337/bloxcash/README.md

 ## Disclaimer

-Roblox and its individual marks and logos are trademarks of Roblox Corporation. **BloxCash** is **NOT** endorsed, sponsored, or affiliated with Roblox Corporation in any way.
+Roblox and its individual marks and logos are trademarks of Roblox Corporation. **NOVACASINO** is **NOT** endorsed, sponsored, or affiliated with Roblox Corporation in any way.

 ---